Major & career exploration

 - Do I enjoy the skills that the major will require?

-- What would I enjoy or find difficult about the required classes in the major?
+- What would I find difficult about the required classes in the major?

 - Are there minors that might complement the major?